Typetura/CSS-Initiatives/src/pages/ruleset-interpolation/explainer.md

 - Define the easing of the interpolation.
 - Define the start and end size of the interpolation.
 - Ideally more than two points can be interpolated.
 For example an inline-size of 20rem, 40rem, and 80rem can have different rulesets.
 - Ideally multiple properties can be interpolated at once.
-It’s rare that I need only one `property: value` pair to change at a time.
+It’s rare that one will need to interpolate one `property: value` pair to change at a time.

 ## Example